What is Social Listening?

 A local dental practice notices patients on Facebook groups asking “is teeth whitening safe?” repeatedly.
 They create a blog post answering that exact question, which starts ranking locally within 8 weeks and drives new patient inquiries.

 A SaaS company tracks mentions of a competitor’s outage on X. Their marketing team quickly publishes a comparison post highlighting their own uptime stats.
-Timing is everything — and social listening gives you that timing.
+Timing is everything.
+And social listening gives you that timing.

 Platform Comparison